 In the US, filament manufacturer 3DXTECH has been offering high-end filaments for advanced applications for quite some time.
 Its current line up includes both the CarbonX Carbon Fiber PEEK and Firewire PEEK 3D printing filaments, based on Victrex PEEK materials.
 Both are competitively priced at around $600 per kilogram spools.
 3DXTECH also offers Firewire PEKK and CarbonX Carbon Fiber PEKK filaments, produced using Kepstan PEKK materials from Arkema.
 In fact, the US company is so set on advanced thermoplastics such as PEEK that it began offering the Funmat HT 3D Printer from INTAMSYS in a special bundle offer with its own PEEK and ULTEM filaments, for $5,250.

-A PEEK at laser sintering
+A PEEK (and a PEKK) at laser sintering

 Leading laser sintering system supplier EOS offers its own certified PEEK material, making it the only current provider of a readily approved advanced thermoplastic powder for its own polymer powder bed fusion technology.
 An increasing number of third-party options have also been successfully utilized on EOS machines.
 These include applications and materials from RAUCH, a German CNC service provider that has developed a significant expertise on PEEK 3D printing both by filament extrusion and laser sintering.

 Among the larger polymer manufacturers, Evonik has been developing new 3D printing materials for polymer powder bed fusion since at least 2014 and has also been identified in the development of PEEK 3D printing materials for laser sintering.
 Arkema is also working to develop a range of specific grade of Kepstan PEKK powders, that can be used in laser sintering processes to make parts exhibiting extreme toughness.